|Patient Education Center||Español|

 |Home » Dental Implants|

-• hide your smile because you have missing teeth
+• you hide your smile because you have missing teeth

-Dental implants are made of titanium (a strong, lightweight metal) and other materials that are well accepted by the body.
-More than 5 million implants are placed each year by dentists in the United States.
+Dental implants are made of titanium (a strong, lightweight metal) and other materials.
+Millions of implants are placed by dentists every year in the United States, which makes them a very common and popular option for replacing teeth.

 If you are missing one or more teeth, there are many reasons why you should replace them: